-Gradual increases in college enrollment rates from California's current level to the national average, a 20 percent improvement in transfer rates, and an improvement in completion rates at CSU would, together, reduce the skills gap by one-half by 2025.
+Gradual increases in college enrollment rates, a 20 percent improvement in transfer rates, and an improvement in completion rates at CSU would, together, reduce the skills gap by one-half by 2025.

-· Reductions in higher education funding will make things worse.
+• Reductions in higher education funding will make things worse.

 Without concerted efforts to improve college attendance and graduation in California, the state's economic future will be much less bright.
 Shortchanging education for quick budget fixes could seriously shortchange California's economic future.
-One alternative would be to increase fees so that students from higher-income families pay more in fees, and to increase aid so that students from lower-income families face a lower financial burden.
+One alternative would be to increase fees so that students from higher-income families pay more in fees and increase aid so that students from lower-income families face a lower financial burden.